Hybrid Active/Passive Wireless Network Aided by Intelligent Reflecting Surface: System Modeling and Performance Analysis: System Model

-In the case where IRS 0 provides reflect beamforming service for the desired signal from BS 0 to UE 0 (i.e., $d_0\leq D_1$), we assume that the cascaded channel phase $\angle\big(h_{\textrm{i},0,n}^{(0)} h_{\textrm{r},n}^{(0)}\big)$ for each reflected path $n=1,\cdots,N$ can be obtained via \rev{IRS-customized channel estimation methods (please refer to \cite{IRSyifeiOFDM,IRSzhengBeixiong} for more details).} As a result, IRS 0 can then adjust the phase shift $\boldsymbol\phi^{(0)}$ such that the $N$ reflected paths of the desired signal are of the same phase at UE 0's receiver by setting $\phi_n^{(0)}=-\angle\big(h_{\textrm{i},0,n}^{(0)}h_{\textrm{r},n}^{(0)}\big), n=1,\cdots,N$.\footnote{For the ease of practical implementation, we consider reflect beamforming for enhancing the desired signal power only, instead of nulling any co-channel interference.} \rev{Therefore, the amplitude of the BS 0-IRS 0-UE 0 channel is given by
+In the case where IRS 0 provides reflect beamforming service for the desired signal from BS 0 to UE 0 (i.e., $d_0\leq D_1$), we assume that the cascaded channel phase $\angle\big(h_{\textrm{i},0,n}^{(0)} h_{\textrm{r},n}^{(0)}\big)$ for each reflected path $n=1,\cdots,N$ can be obtained via IRS-customized channel estimation methods (please refer to \cite{IRSyifeiOFDM}\cite{IRSzhengBeixiong} for more details).
+As a result, IRS 0 can then adjust the phase shift $\boldsymbol\phi^{(0)}$ such that the $N$ reflected paths of the desired signal are of the same phase at UE 0's receiver by setting $\phi_n^{(0)}=-\angle\big(h_{\textrm{i},0,n}^{(0)}h_{\textrm{r},n}^{(0)}\big), n=1,\cdots,N$.\footnote{For the ease of practical implementation, we consider reflect beamforming for enhancing the desired signal power only, instead of nulling any co-channel interference.} Therefore, the amplitude of the BS 0-IRS 0-UE 0 channel is given by

-Furthermore, we have the following proposition. \begin{prop} With reflect beamforming by IRS 0, the BS 0-IRS 0-UE 0 channel amplitude in \eqref{hReflectBeamforming} for practically large $N$ can be approximated by the normal/Gaussian distribution, i.e.,
+\rev{Furthermore, we adopt the \textbf{Approximation 2} that by the central limit theorem (CLT), given $N$ i.i.d.
+RVs $X_1,\cdots,X_N$ each with mean $\mu$ and variance $\omega^2$, the sum $Y=\sum_{n=1}^{N}X_n$ can be approximated by the normal distribution $\mathcal{N}(N\mu,N\omega^2)$ for sufficiently large $N$.} As a result, we have \begin{prop} With reflect beamforming by IRS 0, the BS 0-IRS 0-UE 0 channel amplitude in \eqref{hReflectBeamforming} for practically large $N$ can be approximated by the normal/Gaussian distribution, i.e.,